 Public methods:

 CI_init(): initialization of the module.
-During this init() phase, the CAN address is read in EEPROM in order to verifiy if the parameter value differs from 0xFFFF which is the EEPROM erased default value, else set to default address.
-Then, the CAN ID and HW address are set to EEPROM read
+During this init() phase, the CAN address is read in EEPROM in order to verify if the parameter value differs from 0xFFFF which is the EEPROM erased default value.
+If it differs, the CAN ID is set to the EEPROM value + µC HW address, else if the EEPROM address is 0xFFFF then the CAN ID is set to default address + µC HW address.

 CI_run(): run the state machine executing the command interpreter of the CAN messages.
 The message is decoded when received, then if the command is recognized it is executed internally and an answer message is sent back to the master.
 This function must be used in the background task of the µC

-CI_SetLED(): this function enables to turn On/Off individually or globally the LEDs on the LED carrier board.

-CI_setDACLevel: this function enables to set the DAC level in order to adjust the LED intensity.

 Isr: None

 Initialization phase: